 There are many no-fee debit cards on the market.
 The problem is, they all have at least one fatal flaw.
 Revolut, on the other hand, is pretty damn near perfect.
 In this guide, I review it and present some interesting usage cases.

-When I first heard about Revolut, my reaction was to dismiss it as simply another prepaid card.
-There has been too many of those in the last few years and with few exceptions, they have all been crap.
+When I first heard about Revolut in 2015, my reaction was to dismiss it as simply another prepaid card.
+There has been too many of those and with a few exceptions, they have all been crap.
 Sure, some people have found them useful in rare circumstances but their highway robbery fee structures, residency requirements, horrible exchange rates and poor web interfaces/apps have made them a poor option for most.
-That being said, I am a curious man and decided to have a look at Revolut’s website, ready for a good laugh.
+With that being said, I am a curious man and decided to have a look at Revolut’s website, ready for a good laugh.
 As you have probably guessed by now, I did not found the laugh I was looking for.
 What I found is what appeared, at least in theory, to be the perfect prepaid card.
 I decided to open an account and give it a try, convinced I would eventually find its “fatal flaw”.

 Opening an account was refreshingly easy, all I had to do was download their app and follow the instructions on-screen.
 They did not require much in the way of personal information: my name, email address and mailing address.
 All in all, it took five minutes to sign up and I was issued a MasterCard number on the spot.

 I then decided to verify my ID, curious about how they handle that part of the process.
-Turns out they handle it just as well as they handle everything else, all I had to do was take a photo of my passport information page (using the app) and then tap my passport with my phone and let the NFC reader do its magic.
-It is important to note that while the ID verification part is not necessary, there are some pretty restrictive limits imposed on the card if you remain unverified.
+Turns out they handled it just as well as they handled everything else, all I had to do was take a photo of my passport information page (using the app) and then tap my passport with my phone and let the NFC reader do its magic.
+It is important to note that while the ID verification part was not necessary, there were some pretty restrictive limits imposed on the card if you remained unverified.